 The current ‘gold standard’ test to confirm a PFO is a Trans-Oesophageal Echocardiogram (TOE).
 This procedure requires day admission to a hospital and a light anaesthetic so an ultrasound probe can be placed down the food pipe (oesophagus) to look at the heart in detail.
 TOE is an invasive procedure and should not be performed without good reason.

-Through our specialised neuro-cardiac clinic, Cardio Remedy, we do not use the TOE to screen for PFO.
+Through our specialised neuro-cardiac clinic, Heart Brain Private Clinic, we do not use the TOE to screen for PFO.
 We have discovered a better screening tool that is faster, safer and more accurate.

 Instead, we are the first in Australia to use a Transcranial Doppler (cTCD) ultrasound with contrast.